astorDev/versy/appstore/my-experience/article.md

 ## First Attempt: Tasky

 The story actually starts from another creation of mine - a simple to-do list app, I called `Tasky`.
-My plan was to create a minimalistic to-do list, ship it to AppStore as quickly as possible, learn the process and decide on the next steps based on that.
+My plan was to create a minimalistic to-do list, ship it to AppStore as quickly as possible, learn the process, and decide on the next steps based on that.
 This is what the app looked like in a nutshell:

 ![Tasky Demo](tasky-demo.gif)

-Two days after I send the app to review I received a rejection letter.
+Two days after I sent the app to review I received a rejection letter.
 The letter listed two reasons for the rejection:

 > ## Guideline 2.3.10 - Performance - Accurate Metadata
 >
 > We noticed your submission includes irrelevant references to your app’s development process.
 >
-> Specifically, your screenshots includes debug banners.
+> Specifically, your screenshots include debug banners.

 That reason made sense since I forgot to remove the annoying flutter debug banner.
-This was reasanable and easy to fix.
+This was reasonable and easy to fix.
 But the second rejection reason was much more disturbing:

 > ## Guideline 4.3 - Design
 >
 > We noticed that your app provides the same feature set as other apps submitted to the App Store; it simply varies in content or language, which is considered a form of spam.

-Although, I agree my app didn't have a unique feature set the reason seems to be too arbitrary.
-The app wasn't supposed to be very unique, but it wasn't just varying in content or language - it has it's own user experience.
-It just seems that Apple should have a more sophisticated reason to reject an app, having in mind that I'm paying for the developer subscription.
+Although I agree my app didn't have a unique feature set the reason seems too arbitrary.
+The app wasn't supposed to be very unique, but it wasn't just varying in content or language - it has its own user experience.
+It just seems that Apple should have a more sophisticated reason to reject an app, keeping in mind that I'm paying for the developer subscription.
 I received the rejection in July.
-After the rejection I decided to focus on the main app in the story and it took me 5 month to prepare to send an app to review one more time.
+After the rejection, I decided to focus on the main app in the story and it took me 5 months to prepare to send an app to review one more time.

 ## The Freezing Winter